DANS-KNAW/dans-module-archetype/docs/common-practices.md

 Dependency management of Java projects is done with Maven.
 Projects should inherit from `dans-dropwizard-project`.
 The first thing that most projects will include is `io.dropwizard:dropwizard-core`.

 Testing
 -------

 * Unit test names should be as descriptive as possible.
 Since this will often involve creating long test names, use `snake_case` instead of `camelCase` here.
+* Unit tests will often need to write some temporary data to disk.
+The location for this is `<project-dir>/target/test/<ClassNameOfUnitTest>`.
+By working under
+  `target` we make sure the unit tests don't interfere with the project itself or the test files we are using for [debugging](#debugging).

 Debugging
 ---------

+* For debugging use [dans-dev-tools]{:target=_blank}.
+Start the program with the `start-*debug.sh` helper scripts and then attach IntelliJ to the VM.
+* When debugging you will often want to use temporary test data or configure certain directories for the application under test to use.
+This is the purpose of the `<project-dir>/data` folder.

 Packaging and Installation
 --------------------------

 Documentation
 -------------
 Each module has its associated documentation site, which is published at io.github.com.
 The archetype sets up the project with a skeleton site.
-Use the `start-virtual-env-mkdocs.sh` and `start-mkdocs.sh` scripts in [dans-dev-tools] to start the site locally and see what it looks like after you have made your changes.
+Use the `start-virtual-env-mkdocs.sh` and `start-mkdocs.sh` scripts in [dans-dev-tools]{:target=_blank} to start the site locally and see what it looks like after you have made your changes.

 Each documentation site follows a standard lay-out and includes the following: